diego18040/mytinerary-back-DiegoLopez/README.md

 How you use?

-1- First you have to upload the data to morgan (npm run dataStores) 2- position to cd mytinerary-Diego
+1- First you have to upload the data to morgan (npm run dataStores) 2- position to cd MYTINERARY-BACK-DIEGOLOPEZ
 3- Second you have to (npm run dev)
 4- third use of api in postman